Heritage Management Strategy

 Phase 1: Understand the Historic Place (Spring 2022 – Fall 2022)

-Phase 1 of the project focused on public engagement and is now closed.
-The key objective of this phase was to listen and learn from the whole community and interested and affected parties on heritage themes, values, priorities, and vision so input can be well documented and considered as the Strategy develops.
 Residents were able to participate by filling out the survey (online via the Let’s Talk webpage and paper distribution), or by attending a drop-in session at the 55+ Centre or Public Open House at Squamish Adventure Centre.
 A list of 20+ stakeholders was developed in collaboration with District staff, who were invited to participate in the project by one-on-one interviews.
-Engagement with Squamish Nation started in summer 2022 and will be ongoing until the final project phase.

-Phase 2: Identify Squamish’s Heritage Places (Fall 2022 – Winter 2023)
+Phase 2: Identify Squamish’s Heritage Places (Fall 2022 – Fall 2023)

 • Community Heritage Register (a list of places with heritage value)